The Worst Breakfast Foods You Should Never Start Your Day With

 Too often than not these sugary cereals resemble eating a bowl of candy for breakfast.
 Cereals that fall into this category are made with flour, oil, and sugar—the same ingredients we use to make baked goods.
-We dug in and found the top 3 worst sugary bowls of cereal.
+We dug in and found the top three worst sugary bowls of cereal.

 Remember how sweet the milk would taste after consuming this cereal?
-That's because over 50 percent of this breakfast option is made up of pure sugar!
-And next to spiking your sweet tooth, you’re consuming the worst type of fat — hydrogenated oils.
+That's because over a third of this breakfast option is made up of pure sugar!

 Frozen Waffles, Pancakes & French Toast Sticks

 These classic morning starters are destined to put you in diet debt.
-The common breakfast choice can packed with some of the worst carbs in America like, the simple carbs—making them too easy to digest and not very promising when it comes to keeping you full and focused.
-And while some packages claim to offer whole grains and fiber, it's important to flip the box over and look for high values of fiber and whole grain ingredients; many packages don't offer the ideal servings.
-With healthier alternatives made with flax seeds and real whole grain ingredients, we're curious as to why these nutrient-lacking waffles are still so popular.
+The common breakfast choice can be packed with some of the worst carbs in America such as simple carbs—making them too easy to digest and not very promising when it comes to keeping you full and focused.
+And while some packages claim to offer whole grains and fiber, it's important to flip the box over and look for high values of fiber and whole-grain ingredients; many packages don't offer the ideal servings.
+With healthier alternatives made with flax seeds and real whole-grain ingredients, we're curious as to why these nutrient-lacking waffles are still so popular.
 Next time, do yourself a favor and skip your purchase of these at the grocery store.

 Kellogg's Eggo Blueberry Waffles

 Really want some fruit with your breakfast?
 These are not the way to go.
-With barely any fiber, and blueberries falling below #10 on this product's list of ingredients, you can leggo this Eggo.
+With barely any fiber, and blueberries falling very low on the product's list of ingredients, you can leggo this Eggo.

 Yes, these pancakes do have some protein to offer.
 But, 1 gram of fiber and 12 grams of sugar just don't do it for us.
 Not too mention, these pancakes are missing a serious case of whole grains!

-We totally get that nothing compares to a nice glass of OJ in the morning, but it's time to move on.
-OJ and many other fruit juices are loaded with sugar and relatively low in all other aspects of nutrition—especially when they're mass produced and highly processed.
-If you have to sip some sweetness go for a freshly squeezed juice, or a cold-pressed one.
+There really is nothing like a glass of orange juice in the morning, but it's time for you to move on.
+OJ and many other fruit juices are loaded with sugar and relatively low in all other aspects of nutrition—especially when they're mass-produced and highly processed.
+If you have to sip some sweetness go for a freshly squeezed juice or a cold-pressed one.
 That way you're sure no nutrient value is stripped away during the heating process.
-Not into juice anyway?
-Then check out these 22 Best Teas for Weight Loss!

 Tropicana Probiotics Pineapple Mango

-Probiotic juices are becoming more and more popular each day.
-Wondering what the benefits may be?
-Unfortunately, research finds that products rich in sugar are linked to adding bad bacteria to your gut.
-That's because sugar is the primary source for fueling fungi that destroy powerful good probiotics.
+You might see "probiotic" on the juice label and think it must be good for you, but don't be fooled.
+Research finds that products rich in sugar are linked to adding bad bacteria to your gut.
+That's because sugar is the primary source for fueling bacteria that destroy powerful good probiotics.
 So what does that mean?
 Sugary drinks with probiotics don't do the trick when it comes to adding healthy bacteria into your system.
-Next time try some kombucha or Greek yogurt.

 Ocean Spray 100% Juice No Sugar Added Cranberry

-We love yogurt, but not the artificially-flavored kinds.
-No, these flavored yogurts are filled with added sugars, unnecessary calories, and even harmful ingredients.
+Yogurt can be a healthy choice, as long as you're not going for the artificially flavored kinds.
+These flavored yogurts are filled with added sugars, unnecessary calories, and even harmful ingredients.
 Next time you're taking a stroll down the dairy aisle go for a yogurt packed with health halo benefits like probiotics and protein.
-Try one of these yogurts that help you loose weight and feel better.

 Eating this yogurt for your breakfast is like eating a candy bar.
 Filled with different varieties of sugars and reduced-fat milk, nutritiously beneficial ingredients are curiously missing from the menu.

-Most would think that by whipping more air is incorporated, hence less room for calories and all the other unwanted bad guy ingredients.
-Unfortunately, this rendition of a "healthier" yogurt is made with mono and diglycerides.
-These additives are more often associated with artery clogging trans-fats.
+Most would think that whipping more air into a yogurt means there is less room for calories and all the other unwanted bad guy ingredients.
+Unfortunately, this rendition of a "healthier" yogurt is made with mono- and diglycerides.
+Heads up, these additives may contain artery-clogging trans fats.

 Smoothies and Shakes